sofielohr/project/proposal.md

 ![sketch](doc/bubble_chart_example.png)

 An additional (pop up) window when clicked on one of the (country) bubbles will have specific information about that country in the selected year.
-+ Circle diagram with tourism purpose/duration
++ Circle diagram with number of trips by month of departure
-+ Line chart of daily minimal and maximal temperature to show the climate over the year
++ Line chart of daily (montly) minimal and maximal temperature to show the climate over the year

 ## Prerequisites